 Population by age and gender

-Estimates of the number of people in each age and gender group are available using the linked administrative data method are available to view and download on the open data site.
+Estimates of the number of people in each age and gender group using the linked administrative data method are available to view and download on the open data site.

 Download past reports and data tables